Orbit

-In celestial mechanics, an orbit is the curved trajectory of an object such as the trajectory of a planet around a star, or of a natural satellite around a planet, or of an artificial satellite around an object or position in space such as a planet, moon, asteroid, or Lagrange point.
+In celestial mechanics, an orbit is the curved trajectory of an object under the influence of an attracting force.
+Known as an orbital revolution, examples include the trajectory of a planet around a star, a natural satellite around a planet, or an artificial satellite around an object or position in space such as a planet, moon, asteroid, or Lagrange point.
 Normally, orbit refers to a regularly repeating trajectory, although it may also refer to a non-repeating trajectory.
 To a close approximation, planets and satellites follow elliptic orbits, with the center of mass being orbited at a focal point of the ellipse, as described by Kepler's laws of planetary motion.

 For most situations, orbital motion is adequately approximated by Newtonian mechanics, which explains gravity as a force obeying an inverse-square law.
 However, Albert Einstein's general theory of relativity, which accounts for gravity as due to curvature of spacetime, with orbits following geodesics, provides a more accurate calculation and understanding of the exact mechanics of orbital motion.

 History

 Historically, the apparent motions of the planets were described by European and Arabic philosophers using the idea of celestial spheres.
 This model posited the existence of perfect moving spheres or rings to which the stars and planets were attached.
 It assumed the heavens were fixed apart from the motion of the spheres and was developed without any understanding of gravity.
-After the planets' motions were more accurately measured, theoretical mechanisms such as deferent and epicycles were added.
+This concept originated with Hellenistic astronomy, particularly Eudoxus and Aristotle.
+After the planets' motions were more accurately measured, theoretical mechanisms such as deferent and epicycles were added by Ptolemy.
 Although the model was capable of reasonably accurately predicting the planets' positions in the sky, more and more epicycles were required as the measurements became more accurate, hence the model became increasingly unwieldy.
 Originally geocentric, it was modified by Copernicus to place the Sun at the centre to help simplify the model.
 The model was further challenged during the 16th century, as comets were observed traversing the spheres.